 Features that make blogger.com stands tall in the crowd is that it is completely free to use.
 If you have a google account you are good to go to start your blogging within a minute.
 You have plenty of templates to customize your blogger.com blog and there are a fair amount of other tools available to give your blog a professional look.

-Regarding monetization, you can always add Google AdSense in your blog, integrate google analytics to get a snippet of how traffics are flowing.
-You can even sell service or products using the blog hosted on blogger.com.
+Regarding monetization, you can always add Google AdSense in your blog, integrate google analytics to get a snippet of how traffics is flowing.
+You can even sell services or products using the blog hosted on blogger.com.

-Any point of time if you feel that blogger.com does not meet your need any more then there are a number of plugins which can help you to migrate your blog to WordPress or any other platform.
-This flexibility helps people to start their blog in blogger.com and then move to another platform when the blog grows.
+At any point in time if you feel that blogger.com does not meet your need anymore then there are a number of plugins that can help you to migrate your blog to WordPress or any other platform.
+This flexibility helps people to start their blog on blogger.com and then move to another platform when the blog grows.

 Blogger is free to use and there are no premium plans offered.
 In fact, the free plan has everything that a beginner needs to start their blog.